Optimal Energy Efficiency with Delay Constraints for Multi-layer Cooperative Fog Computing Networks: Proposed Optimal Solutions

 \subsubsection{Distributed Subproblems}

 At iteration $(k)$, by solving the integer programming problem $(\mathbf{MP}_0)$ the offloading decision variables $\mathbf{x}^{(k)}$ are found.
 The solution $\mathbf{x}^{(k)}$ determines if a task is processed at either mobile device, one of fog nodes, or the cloud server.
-Thus, $(\mathbf{SP}_0)$ is equivalently divided into a set of $(M+1)$ independent resource allocation subproblems (corresponding to $(M+1)$ fog nodes including the ``virtual'' fog node $(M+1)$th).
+Thus, $(\mathbf{SP}_0)$ is equivalently divided into a set of $(M+1)$ independent resource allocation subproblems (corresponding to $(M+1)$ nodes including the $M$ fog nodes and the cloud $V$).

 Let $\mathbf{x}_j=(\mathbf{x}_j^f,\mathbf{x}_j^c)$ be variables defining the offloading decisions of $N$ tasks onto fog node $j$ or the cloud server (via fog node $j$), where $\mathbf{x}_j^{f} = (x_{1j}^{f}, \dots, x_{Nj}^{f})$ and $\mathbf{x}_j^{c} = (x_{1j}^{c}, \dots, x_{Nj}^{c})$.
 Here, $\mathbf{x}_j$ is a part of $\mathbf{x}= \bigcup_{j =1}^{(M+1)} \mathbf{x}_j$.